 You can go to an animal shelter and adopt a black shelter dog.

-You can share this article with friends and family, encouraging them to consider adopting a black dog the next time they get a dog.
+You can share this with friends and family, encouraging them to consider adopting a black dog the next time they get a dog.